Vocational education: Australia

+Bangladesh

+Integrating women or men into areas of specialization in which they were previously under-represented is important to diversifying opportunities for TVET.
+The National Strategy for Promotion of Gender Equality in TVET in Bangladesh set clear priorities and targets for breaking gender stereotypes.
+The Strategy developed by a Gender Working Group comprising fifteen representatives from government ministries and departments, employers, workers and civil society organizations.
+It provided an overview of the current status and nature of gender inequalities in TVET, highlighted the priority areas for action, explored a number of steps to promote equal participation of women in TVET, and outlined the way forward.

+Cambodia

+In Cambodia, TVET programmes set out to empower young women in traditional trades by upgrading their skills and technology in silk weaving.
+This led to the revitalization and reappraisal of a traditional craft by learners and society.

 Commonwealth of Independent States

 The largest and the most unified system of vocational education was created in the Soviet Union with the professional`no-tehnicheskoye uchilische and Tehnikum.
 But it became less effective with the transition of the economies of post-Soviet countries to a market economy.

 European Union

 Education and training is the responsibility of member states, but the single European labour market makes some cooperation on education imperative, including on vocational education and training.
 The 'Copenhagen process', based on the open method of cooperation between Member States, was launched in 2002 in order to help make vocational education and training better and more attractive to learners throughout Europe.
 The process is based on mutually agreed priorities that are reviewed periodically.
 Much of the activity is monitored by Cedefop, the European Centre for the Development of Vocational Training.

 There is strong support, particularly in northern Europe, for a shift of resources from university education to vocational training.
 This is due to the perception that an oversupply of university graduates in many fields of study has aggravated graduate unemployment and underemployment.
 At the same time, employers are experiencing a shortage of skilled tradespeople.